schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 someFunc
 ```

 > The `stack run` command can be executed without first running `stack build`.
-If that is done, `Stack` will make sure to first build in order to generate the executable that would be run.
+If that is done, `stack`will make sure to first build in order to generate the executable that would be run.

 So far so good, we have a project that contains an executable package which we were able to build and run.
-The next thing to look at is how `Stack` helps with dependency management.
+The next thing to look at is how `stack`helps with dependency management.

 ## Adding dependencies

-`Stack` works with curated package sets hosted on Stackage, hence naturally `Stack` consults Stackage for resolving external third-party dependencies.
+`stack`works with curated package sets hosted on Stackage, hence naturally `stack`consults Stackage for resolving external third-party dependencies.
 As Stackage is a subset of packages, it may so happen that a required dependency is not on Stackage but found in the uncurated Hackage repository.
-For this situation, `Stack` still makes it possible to make use of packages found on Hackage.
+For this situation, `stack`still makes it possible to make use of packages found on Hackage.
 In this section, we see how to include dependencies from both Stackage and Hackage.

 To illustrate how to add dependencies from stackage to a package we will be modifying the package we got when we ran `stack new` and we will be adding two packages.
 The packages are [emojis](https://hackage.haskell.org/package/emojis) an emoji utility, and [haskell-say](https://hackage.haskell.org/package/haskell-say) which decorates texts printed to the console with ASCII art of a callout from the Haskell logo.